Saiyam26/Face-Recognition-with-OpenCV/README.md

 - This is a simple Face Recognition project using Python OpenCV, to learn and understand the basics of a project.
 This project is inspired by https://github.com/leodlca/lbph-face-recognition.
 - For Face Detection we use OpenCV's cascade: *haarcascade_frontalface_alt.xml*, which can be found at https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_alt.xml.
-- It uses the LPBH Algorithm for training and recognizing the different faces.
+- We use the Local Binary Pattern Histogram (LBPH) Algorithm for training and recognizing the different faces.
+LBPH algorithm creates More about the LBPH algorithm at https://towardsdatascience.com/face-recognition-how-lbph-works-90ec258c3d6b

 ### Requirements